 After an inspiring sing-along session, Jerome Fung successfully defended his thesis, "Measuring the 3D Dynamics of Multiple Colloidal Particles with Digital Holographic Microscopy," on Monday, June 17th.

 The White Prize is awarded by the Physics Department for excellence in teaching in introductory courses.
 Tom Dimiduk was recognized for his work as a teaching fellow in the lab section of Physics 15c, the undergraduate course on Wave Phenomena.
 Jerome Fung was awarded the prize for his work as a teaching fellow in Physics 15b, Introductory Electromagnetism, and in the lab section of Physics 15c.
 Congratulations to both!

 The Gertrude and Maurice Goldhaber Prize is awarded annually by the Department of Physics to the outstanding experimental

+We're pleased to announce the release of HoloPy version 2.0.0.
 HoloPy is a free and open-source software package for analyzing and calculating holograms and light scattering patterns.
 For more information, please see the documentation.
 You can download a binary build from our website or help contribute to the project on launchpad.

 HoloPy is based upon work supported by the National Science Foundation under Grant No. CBET-0747625

 Anna Wang won the Optical Society of America student prize for her presentation "High speed 3D tracking of colloidal systems using digital holographic microscopy" at the Australian Institute of Physics conference in Sydney.
 She will receive a $1,250 subsidy to participate in an OSA meeting in the coming year.
 Congratulations Anna!

 on Holographic Microscopy, from Kendra Nyberg (University of Oregon, Harvard REU 2010)